Discover what it takes to become an environmental health professional, what they do, and the salary expectations to see if it’s right for you.

 Once you have completed your education or earned a degree, getting real-world experience in environmental health is almost always necessary to advance your career.
 This can be done in a variety of ways.
 Start by looking for internships.
 If none are offered in the chosen field, consider organizations like the Centers for Disease Control, National Environmental Health Association, or the American Public Health Association.

 Organizations like this may also offer entry-level positions for people who have just completed their degrees.
-Another great place to look for entry-level environmental health jobs are government agencies.
+Another great place to look for entry-level environmental health jobs are in government agencies.
 Consider the National Park Service, Department of Natural Resources, Department of Agriculture, or the Bureau of Land Management.
 After a few years, an advanced position or work in the private sector can be an option.

 As with your education, any certifications you need will vary by job.
 However, some environmental health certifications look good on a resume and may help in breaking into a specific area of environmental health.
 These include: